 Beginning his musical studies at six, Daniel holds doctoral and master’s degrees from New England Conservatory and a BA from Cornell University, where he double majored in music and economics.
 His principal teachers have included Eliot Fisk, Pablo Cohen, John Hall, and Alexandre Pier Federici.
 He has performed in masterclasses with Leo Brouwer, Manuel Barrueco, Eduardo Fernandez, Adam Holzman, Bruce Holzman, and Renato Butturi.
 Daniel is a former Associate Director of Boston GuitarFest, co-founder of its Youth Guitar Workshop, and former faculty at Bridgewater State University and Longy School of Music of Bard College.

-Dan is currently faculty at Tufts University and Director of Education and Community Programs at Powers Music School in Belmont, MA.
+Daniel is the Executive Director at Concord Community Music School (NH).
+He previously served as faculty at Tufts University and Director of Education and Community Programs at Powers Music School in Belmont, MA.
 He is president of the board of directors of the Boston Classical Guitar Society.